nicolasdettling/nemo_python/docs/archer2_setup_guide.md

     cp -r /work/n02/shared/kaight/NEMO_share/cfgs/eANT025.L121 cfgs/

-The input files (atmospheric forcing, boundary conditions, etc) are also stored in Kaitlin's shared space:

-    /work/n02/shared/kaight/NEMO_share/input/eANT025.L121

-and these will be linked in when you run a job, so we don't have to maintain multiple copies.
+The input files (atmospheric forcing, boundary conditions, etc) are also stored in Kaitlin's shared space (/work/n02/shared/kaight/NEMO_share/input/eANT025.L121 just for information) and these will be linked in when you run a job, so we don't have to maintain multiple copies.

 Also add this configuration to cfgs/ref_cfgs.txt so you can use it as a base to compile from.
 Add a new line to the bottom of that file that says: